skopciewski/mayaml/README.md

 [![Gem Version](https://badge.fury.io/rb/mayaml.svg)](http://badge.fury.io/rb/mayaml)

-This is a base package for mail accounts configuration generators.
-The idea is to store mail accounts configuration in one Yaml file and then generates dedicated configs for specific programs (like getmail, mutt, etc...).
+This is a package for generating mutt configuration based on the yaml config.
+The idea is to store mail accounts configuration in one Yaml file and then generates dedicated mutt environment to handle them.

 ## Installation